HITECHCRIME/HC_SG250/README.md

 ## Lyrics

 ```
-pull a gullet in my brain
+put a bullet in my brain
+never change all i see it went away
+son is first hope caught his eye
+i've always told this it all
-never stay same
+never stay the same
+so i cannot say
+so i cannot say

+uuu eyyy

+things
+i see ya got going on
+fall

+don't call all in all
+bugger off
+run it off
+right the wrong
+say i'm gone

+01:
+flame in the sun

-always
+always a thorax hold on

 ```